Coalition launches campaign to keep Scotland as a world leader in tackling climate change

 By making their voice heard, the people of Scotland can demand a world-leading Climate Change Bill from politicians, says a leading coalition today (5th July).

-Between July and September 2017 more than 18,000 people from across Scotland contacted the Scottish Government, calling for a strong, ambitious new Climate Change Bill.
+Between July and September 2017, 19,000 people from across Scotland contacted the Scottish Government, calling for a strong, ambitious new Climate Change Bill.

 Although the consultation process has come to an end, there is a long way to go before the Climate Change Bill comes before Parliament (end of 2018).
 We've put together a resources hub with lots of information on how to take action, including all of our policy briefings, guidance on contacting your MSP and a timeline for the Bill becoming law.
 Visit now